Richard E. Byrd: Second Antarctic expedition (1933–1934)

+In late 1938, Byrd visited Hamburg, where he was invited by Alfred Ritscher, leader of the German Antarctic Expedition 1938/39, to present his Antarctic film to the expedition members.
+According to german historian Heinz Schön, Byrd answered questions and offered practical advice to the scientists and aircrew based on his polar experience.
+The event was held privately, with no press present.

 Antarctic Service Expedition (1939–1940)

 Byrd's third expedition was the first one financed and conducted by the United States government.
 The project included extensive studies of geology, biology, meteorology, and exploration.
 The innovative Antarctic Snow Cruiser was brought with the expedition, but broke down shortly after arriving.

 Within a few months, in March 1940, Byrd was recalled to active duty in the Office of the Chief of Naval Operations.
 The expedition continued in Antarctica without him until the last of its participants left Antarctica on March 22, 1941.